 Some features require a subscription but it’s for sure worth it.

 This app is believed to be a good alternative to DJI Go, and any consider it superior.
 Either way, it’s worth taking a look at.

-Litchi offers a number of really impressive auto tracking features useful for recording video.
+Litchi as a drone flying app offers a number of really impressive auto-tracking features useful for recording video.
 Some of its flight modes include Follow Me, VR More, Focus, Panorama, Ground Station and Waypoints, and many more.